kaljitism/dartlang/class_modifiers/README.md

-// Following docs and the code borrows heavily from official docs: https://dart.dev/language/class-modifiers#combining-modifiers
+// Following docs and the code borrows heavily from official docs: https://dart.dev/language/class-modifiers#combining-modifiers and the API Reference: https://dart.dev/language/modifier-reference

 A command-line application created with intent to understand Class Modifiers with an entrypoint in `bin/`.